ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 Etc etc. This gives you a satisfaction.
 You know everything is undercontrol and moving.

+## Optional: Keeping Board Interesting to Use

-## Making board interesting to use.
-Images and Dashcards and changing names. #AutoLawOfAttraction
+To make your board interesting to use:

-The board should be interesting and fun to use.
-Else you'll use it less and less.
-So this is an important step and you won't want to ignore it cuz it sounds cheesy.

-There are a few ways to have an interesting board.

-You can change the background image to something you like.
+- Change the background image to something you like.

-You can add images to cards. 🎴.
-I especially add images to my goal cards. 🎴
+- Add images to cards, especially goal cards.

-Add Dash-cards.
-Dash-cards is trello power-up that shows you quick count of number of things in a list or based on a certain criteria.
-I add dash-cards for any list that is significant.
+- Use Dash-cards, a Trello power-up, to show quick counts of items in lists or based on certain criteria.

-- This week
-- In progress
-- Done
-- Chained Task
-- Quality Control
-- Each idea column

-Also I change the names of columns and boards when I find I am not using it much.
-For example my finance board had the following names over the months

-- Money
-- Paisa
-- How money works
-- Finance
-- Financial Flyway (Current)
+- Changing names of columns and boards:

-Changing names gives a new way of looking 👀 at the board.
-So I keep updating it iteratively.
+  - Keep updating names iteratively to give a new perspective on the board.

-Dashboard

-Inbox Card
+Example: My finance board had names like "Money," "Paisa," "How money works," "Finance," and currently "Finance Flyway"

+However, as you get more productive it's better to enhance each column by breaking each into multiple columns.